 Because of the sugar content, you’ll want to limit the size to a small amount each day.
 Your budgie might have a sweet tooth or rather, a sweet beak, but that doesn’t mean you should indulge it.

 Calibrate your bird’s diet plan to allow for apple’s sugar content, and you can make it a part of their daily feed.
-They’ll appreciate the energy it provides and important nutrients the apple contains.
+They’ll appreciate the energy it provides and the important nutrients the apple contains.

 Apples are great sources of fibre, and a budgie’s belly will process food better for it.
 There’s a small quantity of protein in an apple as well, but you should rely on other foods to provide this nutrient.